teh-cmc/seq/README.md

   Due to the nature of the Leader/Followers model; a single node, the Leader, is in charge of handling all of the incoming traffic (e.g. serialization/deserialization of RPC requests).
   This also means that, if the Leader dies, the whole system is unavailable for as long as it takes for a new Leader to be elected.

-**Further reading**:

-- [thesecretlivesofdata.com](http://thesecretlivesofdata.com/raft/) offers a great visual introduction to the inner workings of the Raft protocol.
-- ["In Search of an Understandable Consensus Algorithm"](http://ramcloud.stanford.edu/raft.pdf), the official Raft paper, describes all the nitty gritty implementation details of such a system.

 #### Batching

 A simple enhancement to the *consensus protocols* approach above is to batch the fetching of IDs.